 In addition to the individual requirements, a general class related segregation rule has also to be complied with.
 However, it should be noted that these requirements do not apply to goods packaged in LQ packages, or EQ packages.

-The rules are set out in a table at 188.8.131.52, and also have to be applied in respect of any subsidiary class.
+The rules are set out in a table, the segregation table in 7.2.4, and also have to be applied in respect of any subsidiary class.
 Although there are different degrees of separation of dangerous goods that are specified with a freight container or Ro-Ro, where no segregation is required (as indicated by an "X" in the table), the goods can then be loaded into the same CTU without needing special authorisation.
+However, the dangerous goods list must also be consulted to verify whether there are any specific segregation provisions.

 Div 2.1 flammable gases shall be "separated" from Class 3 flammable liquids